guilhermevrs/personal-website/content/archives/Scrum-velocity-chart/Scrum-velocity-chart.EN.md

 * Sprint N-2: 40 points
 * Sprint N-1: 39 points

 Team B velocity is 40 points as well.
 Now would you be confortable commiting to 45?
 And 40?
 Not the same feeling right?
 Although both velocities are equal, the confidence it gives is not the same since the historical data collected are spread differently.
-Team B constantly delivered around 40 points, while Team B had it more spreaded.
+Team B constantly delivered around 40 points, while Team A had it more spreaded.
 To quantify this situation, the standard deviation fits well.

 The standard deviation is computed as follows: